jjmccollum/teiphy/paper.md

 Many standard phylogenetic software packages accept as input the NEXUS file format [@msm_nexus_1997].
 The `teiphy` program takes a collation of texts encoded using the Text Encoding Initiative (TEI) guidelines and converts it to a NEXUS file that can be used for phylogenetic analysis.
-The package can also convert to other formats such as Stephen C. Carlson's [STEMMA](https://github.com/stemmatic/stemma) format or to a NumPy array [@numpy_2020].
+The package can also convert to other formats such as Stephen C. Carlson’s [STEMMA](https://github.com/stemmatic/stemma) format or to a NumPy array [@numpy_2020].

 # Statement of Need